otheloR/PERCOLATION_Java/README.md

 # Percolation

-Percolation is a little pet project assignment thingy if you want to call it that.
+Percolation is a little pet project assignment.

 Princeston has a course on Coursera dubbed 'Algorithms part 1,' by Sedgewick and Wayne.
 [Link to assignment here.](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php)
 What lies in this repository is the completed first assignment, percolation.java and percolationstats.java.